 Our History - together forever and the journey continues.

 The catalyst for the first gay dance in Surrey was to raise monies to fight the sd36 (Surrey School District) book ban – see Chamberlain v sd36 i It was organised by Martin Rooney, Rob, Linda and Dar.
 It was held at Greek Hall on 160th & 82nd, Feb 14th 1998 followed by the FIRST Surrey Pride BBQ, Festival and Dance held at Sullivan Hall in June of 1999.
-Then as more dances were held, more people became involved, this first dance would ultimately see Surrey gain a Gay non-profit society known as Out in Surrey Rainbow Cultural Society, and get established and ultimately OISRCS was responsible for getting the first ever Gay Surrey Pride Day/Weekend proclaimed by Surrey City Hall.
+Then as more dances were held, more people became involved, this first dance would ultimately see Surrey gain a Gay non-profit society known as Out in Surrey Rainbow Cultural Society (OISRCS).
+OISRCS went on to host the first ever Gay Surrey Pride Day/Weekend proclaimed by Surrey City Hall.

 2021 as Covid was still prevalent it was decided that an in person pride was not going to happen, there was no funding available and Pride was not officially celebrated by the SPS.
 It was however celebrated by Central City Taphouse in an unofficial capacity, and a party occurred including a drag show on the last Saturday of June as we were in and out of covid protocols.

 In 2021 plans began to provide a Pride Month of events and Surrey Pride has co-ordinated with other organisations hosting June events to create a full calendar of virtual and in person events (those organisations are listed below).

 For our 23rd anniversary Pride festival we are once more back in Central City Plaza – come and join us 4-9pm, June 25th for lots of fun and entertainment in our most accessible and inclusive festival to date.